Sean Murphy Player Props: Braves vs. Padres

 Sean Murphy At The Plate

-- Murphy is batting .279 with seven doubles, three home runs and 12 walks.
+- Murphy has seven doubles, three home runs and 12 walks while hitting .255.

-- Among the qualifying hitters in MLB play, his batting average ranks 71st, his on-base percentage ranks 11th, and he is 11th in the league in slugging.
+- Among qualifying batters, he ranks 92nd in batting average, while his on-base percentage ranks 26th and he is 17th in slugging.

+- In 42.9% of his 14 games this season, Murphy has picked up at least one hit.
+He's also had four multi-hit games.

-- In 23.1% of his games this year, he has hit a home run, and 5.4% of his trips to the plate.
+- In 21.4% of his games this season, he has homered, and 5% of his trips to the plate.

-- Murphy has picked up an RBI in 46.2% of his games this year, with two or more RBI in 23.1% of his games.
-He has also driven in three or more runs in three contests.
+- In six games this season (42.9%), Murphy has picked up an RBI, and in three of those games (21.4%) he had two or more.
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.